holoviz/lumen/docs/getting_started/build_an_app.md

 This plot is a bit overwhelming, so instead of plotting everything in one plot, we can plot `bill_length_mm` on the x-axis and `bill_depth_mm` on the y-axis.
-Furthermore, we can color based on the specie and change the kind of the plot to scatter.
+Furthermore, we can color based on the species and change the kind of the plot to scatter.

 ::::{tab-set}
 :::{tab-item} YAML